 instruments, and historical data related to the glory days of river boats.

-also want to visit the displays of intricate hand crafted fancy work,
+also want to visit the displays of vintage clothing, intricate hand crafted fancy work,

 some of the unusual items to be seen.

 meeting on October 30, 1952 created Historic Hermann.
 With the

 help of the National Trust, this organization was incorporated on

 January 1, 1953 with a charter listing objectives that included

 extending appreciation of the area's German heritage by providing a Museum for receiving

 and preserving personal property of historic value; to foster

 patriotism, and to promote the general welfare and educational